 The Graduate Research Fellowship Program at the Research and Evaluation Center includes two research fellowships in applied justice.
-Both fellowships are designed to promote graduate student involvement in research and evaluation support for affiliated youth justice agencies in New York City.
+Both fellowships are designed to promote graduate student involvement in research and evaluation support for affiliated justice agencies in New York City.

 Pinkerton Graduate Research Fellowships